14

-By — Filed under:
+By Irina Vinnitskaya — Filed under:

-The Kimball Art Center in , Utah is hosting a competition for a transformation of the “non-profit center for the arts in the heart of ’s historic and vibrant art community”.
+Kimball Art Center in Park City, Utah is hosting a competition for a transformation of the “non-profit center for the arts in the heart of Park City’s historic and vibrant art community”.
 The list of architects competing to transform this cultural space is selective.
-Among them is Sparano + Mooney Architecture, an internationally recognized firm with offices in Park City, Utah and Los Angeles, California.
-The competition submissions for Stage II will be presented on February 2nd, but until then here is a preview of Sporano + Mooney’s Proposal!
+Among them is Sparano + Mooney Architecture, an

 Follow us after the break for more…